devoxx123/weatherHQ/README.md

 Introduction
-WeatherHQ - This application will return current weather data from OpenWeatherMap.org, based on a city chosen by the user.
+WeatherHQ - This application will return current weather data from OpenWeatherMap.org, based on a city name chosen by the user.

 Source of Data
 Weather data is read from http://openweathermap.org/ using API http://api.openweathermap.org/data/2.5/weather?q={cityName}&appid={apiKey}